 The resort was a labour of love for its owner who poured her heart and soul into creating a retreat that would welcome visitors and give them a taste of genuine Thai islander hospitality.

 From the first time she saw Koh Mook, Khun Pitt knew that this was the place she wanted to call home.
-Nearly 20 years ago, she travelled to Koh Mook in search of a dream and found it in a small beachfront plot of land nestled between tiny fishing villages and the Koh Muk pier on the east coast of that island at Ao Kham /Pawapi Beach.
+Nearly 20 years ago, she travelled to Koh Mook in search of a dream, and found it in a small beachfront plot nestled on a peninsula of sand between tiny fishing villages and the Koh Mook pier.

 The peninsular of land with its long sandy beach and wealth of coconut, mango and cashew nut trees seemed the perfect setting for a resort.
 The view across the bay to the island of Koh Libong and the coast of Had Yeow was unique.
 Added to that, the bay had sheltered and safe swimming on the island.
 It is a winning combination, building a resort worthy of such a setting would be a challenge.
 The intention was/is to build in harmony with the natural setting.
 Bringing wood, nails, paint, mattresses from the mainland was a major investment of time, effort and money.
 Many long-tail boat trips in all kinds of weather.
 More than once, this meant rough, night-time crossings, with boats of roofing grass or timber and unloading onto a darkened beach